-In general, the designation PGI Fortran is used to refer to The Portland Group's Fortran 2003 compiler, and pgfortran is used to refer to the command that invokes the compiler.
+In general, the designation PGI Fortran is used to refer to the PGI Fortran 2003 compiler, and pgfortran is used to refer to the command that invokes the compiler.
 A similar convention is used for each of the PGI compilers and tools.